 Effective Kotlin Item 36: Prefer composition over inheritance

-Inheritance is a powerful feature, but it is designed to create a hierarchy of objects with the "is-a" relationship.
+Inheritance is a powerful feature, but it is designed to create a hierarchy of objects with an "is a" relationship.
 When such a relationship is not clear, inheritance might be problematic and dangerous.
-When all we need is a simple code extraction or reuse, inheritance should be used with caution, and we should instead prefer a lighter alternative: class composition.
+When all we need is a simple code extraction or reuse, inheritance should be used with caution; instead, we should prefer a lighter alternative: class composition.

 Simple behavior reuse

 Let’s start with a simple problem: we have two classes with partially similar behavior.
-They both should display progress bar before some action, and hide it afterwards.
+They should both display a progress bar before some action and hide it afterwards.

 This approach works for such a simple case, but it has important downsides we should be aware of:

 We can only extend one class.
 Extracting functionalities using inheritance often leads to either excessively complex hierarchies of types or to huge BaseXXX classes that accumulate many functionalities.

 When we extend, we take everything from a class, which leads to classes that have functionalities and methods they don’t need (a violation of the Interface Segregation Principle).

 Using superclass functionality is much less explicit.
 In general, it is a bad sign when a developer reads a method and needs to jump into superclasses many times to understand how this method works.

 These are strong reasons that should make us think about an alternative, and a very good one is composition.
 By composition, we mean holding an object as a property (we compose it) and reusing its functionalities.
 This is an example of how we can use composition instead of inheritance to solve our problem:

 Notice that composition is harder.
 We need to include the composed object and use it in every single class.
 This is the key reason why many prefer inheritance.
 However, this additional code is not useless: it informs the reader that a progress bar is used and how it is used.
 It also gives the developer more power over how this progress bar works.